junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — Mr. McClintock moved to suspend the rules and pass the bill.
 - 2017-01-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H716)
 - 2017-01-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H716)
+- 2017-01-31 — Received in the Senate.
+- 2017-02-01 — Read twice and referred to the Committee on Energy and Natural Resources.